senyosimpson/blog/blog/content/posts/data-replication.md

 draft: true
 ---

 I've been reading the book, [Designing Data-Intensive Applications](https://dataintensive.net) by Martin Kleppmann.
 One of the chapters dives into the world of data replication in distributed systems.
 I always assumed data replication is non-trivial but reading the chapter opened my eyes to the true complexity of doing so and the difficult design choices one has to make.
-I found it interesting and decided to write about it.
-This post is an attempt to distil the knowledge from that chapter.
+This post is just a summary of the chapter - you can consider it a set of notes.

 # What is data replication?

 Data replication is the act of copying the *same* data across multiple machines.
 This is a common practice in the development of highly-available software systems.
 The two leading reasons for data replication:

 * In the event one database stops working, the system can continue operating
 * To improve the performance of the system.
-By having replicas, load can be balanced across them
+By having replicas, load can be distributed across them

 The trouble in data replication is due to handling changes to the data.
 Propagating changes to all replicas and guaranteeing they have arrived at the same state is non-trivial.
 The three main algorithms for replicating changes are: single-leader, multi-leader and leaderless replication.
 We will discuss all three of them in finer detail.